cyclic-software/docs/docs/overview/build.md

 ## Customize the build process

-NPM executes several [lifecycle scripts](https://docs.npmjs.com/cli/v6/using-npm/scripts#npm-install) as part of the `npm install` and `npm run build`.
+NPM executes several [lifecycle scripts](https://docs.npmjs.com/cli/v8/using-npm/scripts#npm-install) as part of the `npm install` and `npm run build`.
 According to the documentation these are run in the following order:

 **`npm install`**
 - `preinstall`
 - `install`
 - `postinstall`
 - `prepublish`
+- `preprepare`
+- `prepare`
+- `postprepare`

 **`npm run build`**
 - `prebuild`